Unity Ceremonies for Beach Weddings

 This is very popular at outdoor and beach weddings.
 This is also very popular with blended families.
 This is one of my favorite Unity Ceremonies because it is so visual and you can keep it forever.
 Great for windy locations, you won’t have to worry about a flame flickering and going out.
 The bride and groom each have their own color sand which is then poured together to represent the blending of their two lives.
+Here are a couple of places to go where you can get colored sand and personalize your containers to make it even more special.
 There are no rules… mix however you would like!

 The time capsule box is meant to be sealed and opened either on an anniversary or during times of hardship.
 This ceremony is one where you can include best wishes from friends and family, along with sentimental items from the bride and groom’s courtship years.
 Open the box to reflect on your marriage and then add new items to reseal into a brand new time capsule.